grpc/proposal/L82-core-event-engine.md

   /// Factory method to create a network listener / server.
   ///
   /// Once a \a Listener is created and started, the \a on_accept callback will
   /// be called once asynchronously for each established connection.
-This method
-  /// may return a non-OK status immediately if an error was encountered in any
-  /// synchronous steps required to create the Listener.
-In this case,
+Note that
+  /// unlike other callbacks, there is no status code parameter since the
-  /// \a on_shutdown will never be called.
+  /// callback will only be called in healthy scenarios where connections can be
+  /// accepted.
   ///
-  /// If this method returns a Listener, then \a on_shutdown will be invoked
-  /// exactly once, when the Listener is shut down.
-The status passed to it will
-  /// indicate if there was a problem during shutdown.
+  /// This method may return a non-OK status immediately if an error was
+  /// encountered in any synchronous steps required to create the Listener.
   ///
   /// The provided \a SliceAllocatorFactory is used to create \a SliceAllocators
   /// for Endpoint construction. virtual absl::StatusOr<std::unique_ptr<Listener>> CreateListener(
-      Listener::AcceptCallback on_accept, Callback on_shutdown,
-      const EndpointConfig& config,
+      Listener::AcceptCallback on_accept, const EndpointConfig& args,
       std::unique_ptr<SliceAllocatorFactory> slice_allocator_factory) = 0;
   /// Creates a client network connection to a remote network listener.
   ///